AhmedSeemalK/Enterprise-Inference/docs/openapi-client-model-access.md

+# OpenAPI Client to Access Models

-### Accessing Models from OpenAI based Client
+## Accessing Models from OpenAI-based Client
 For interacting with deployed models you can utilize any client that supports OpenAPI specification, such as Swagger UI or Open WebUI.
 These tools facilitate seamless integration by offering interactive documentation and features like automatic code generation.
 As an example, we will demonstrate how to use Open WebUI to connect with these models, allowing you to execute API calls and effectively manage your interactions with the models.

+For interacting with deployed models, any client that supports OpenAI specifications can be utilized, such as Swagger UI or Open WebUI.
+These tools facilitate seamless integration by offering interactive documentation and many other features.

-To integrate Open WebUI with your models, follow these commands:
+To integrate Open WebUI with the models, follow these commands:
 ```shell
 helm repo add open-webui https://helm.openwebui.com/
 helm repo update